aimms/how-to/Generate Random Numbers.rst

  .. image:: Images/Data.png
 			:scale: 40 %

  That's good.
-But if we would plot our parameter distribution we would end up with a uniform distribution. |aimms| propose a lot of other different distributions:
+But if we would plot our parameter distribution we would end up with a uniform distribution.

+ |aimms| propose a lot of other different distributions.
+Help yourself!

 .. sidebar:: Normal and Log Normal Distributions